napatwongchr/restaurant-bill-calculator/README.md

 ### Employee section
 - System can be able to calculate the bill price according to table.
-- System can be able to applied promotion code
+- System can be able to applied discount code
 - System is automatically applied code according to bill's total price (For instance, total price > 6000 or 1000).
 - System can be able to applied highest discount price code for customer automatically, if the bill is within the scope of discount rules.
 - System can be able to remove discount code from bill.